-The Triennale is also crucially interested in indigenous knowledge that is active and subversive, working towards the upending of patriarchal structures and dominant national frameworks, creating new global solidarity of places and communities of resistance.
-Works from across continents will be exhibited, placing Nepal on a different geography, beyond the regions that it is commonly considered in.
-Bringing new constellations of coordinates will also be pursued by thinking about Nepal among a list of other countries who have defined their modern identity along the complicated and imprecise narrative of being the sole countries in their regional contexts to not have been colonised, including Thailand, Ethiopia, Tonga, creating many common experiences including delaying the urgency to decolonise their cultural narratives.
-The years of political tragedy in the past decades, the layers of destruction that have brought both trauma and resistance to the fore, the shared experience of contemporaneity as a recent and precarious bridgehead over catastrophe creates another community of memory alongside Nepal, drawn from different geographies, from Southeast Asia to Latin America.
+The Triennale is also crucially interested in Indigenous knowledge that is active and subversive, working towards the upending of patriarchal structures and dominant national frameworks, creating a new global solidarity of places and communities of resistance.
+Works from across continents are being exhibited, placing Nepal on a different geography, beyond the regions that it is commonly considered in.
+Bringing new constellations of coordinates is also pursued by thinking about Nepal among a list of other countries who have defined their modern identity along the complicated and imprecise narrative of being the sole countries in their regional contexts to not have been colonised, including Thailand and Tonga, creating many common experiences including delaying the urgency to decolonise their cultural narratives.
+Decades of political tragedy, the layers of destruction that have brought both trauma and resistance to the fore, and the shared experience of contemporaneity as a recent and precarious bridgehead over catastrophe creates a community of memory alongside Nepal, drawn from different geographies, from Southeast Asia to Latin America.
 Nepal’s status as a country of mass emigration opens up yet another definition of an internationale.
-Natural catastrophes in the past years, in Mexico, Haiti, or Japan, and in historical times in Portugal, Chile, or California have had far-reaching cultural and political consequences, which will be explored together with Nepal’s own, following the 2015 Earthquake.